Asbestos Lawyers

 How do I know if I have an asbestos-related illness?

-Can I sue my employer for an asbestos related disease caused by exposure at work?
+Can I sue my employer for an asbestos-related disease caused by exposure at work?

 Can family members in Pennsylvania file an asbestos lawsuit after someone has passed away?